AlibabaCloudDocs/slb/intl.en-US/Tutorials/Add an HTTPS listener (one-way authentication).md

 9. Click **Next**.
 In the Backend Servers step, click Default Server Group and then click **Add More**.
 Add ECS instances and set the port to 80.

-10. Use the default values for other parameters and click **Next** to go to the **Confirm** step.
+10. Use the default values for other parameters and click **Next** to go to the **Submit** step.
 Click Submit to complete SLB instance configurations.

 ## Step 3: Test the SLB service